 Shiseido White Lucent Luminizing Surge.

-This serves as a moisturizer during the day and since this doesn’t contain SPF, I use a separate one afterwards.
+This serves as a moisturizer during the day and I use a separate SPF on top of it.
 I usually waited for about 5 minutes before applying the sunscreen.
 I don’t have much to say other than this completes the Shiseido White Lucent day regime.
 If you already buy the toner and serum, you might as well take this one as well.
 I like it for its lightweight texture, offers enough hydration and gives out a soft luminosity.
 It’s a great one to use in humid places such as Jakarta.
 I never suffer any adverse reactions so I will keep using it until it runs out.

 If you’re looking for a brightening skincare routine and don’t want to bother searching or trying different products, I think Shiseido White Lucent is worth the try.
 The prices are reasonable compared to some others.
 Plus it’s easily accessible in the local market.
 Just make sure your skin doesn’t suffer from acne as this will not take care of it.
 If any, it might aggravate the condition.